black-sliver/gm-apclientpp/README.md

 ## Supported Game Maker

-This was written for Game Maker 7 and 8, however all versions of GM that support the API descibed in "Using DLL" in "Designing Games with Game Maker" of GM7/GM8 should be supported.
+This was written for Game Maker 7 and 8, however all versions of GM that support the API described in "Using DLL" in "Designing Games with Game Maker" of GM7/GM8 should be supported.
 It only depends on `external_define`, `external_call` and `execute_string`.
 This is not an "extension" (.gex) file.